Almohad Caliphate: Decline in al-Andalus

 But al-Adil's fortunes were briefly buoyed.
 In payment for Castilian assistance, al-Bayyasi had given Ferdinand III three strategic frontier fortresses: Baños de la Encina, Salvatierra (the old Order of Calatrava fortress near Ciudad Real) and Capilla.
 But Capilla refused to surrender, forcing the Castilians to lay a long and difficult siege.
 The brave defiance of little Capilla, and the spectacle of al-Bayyasi's shipping provisions to the Castilian besiegers, shocked Andalusians and shifted sentiment back towards the Almohad caliph.
-A popular uprising broke out in Cordova – al-Bayyasi was killed and his head dispatched as a trophy to Marrakesh.
+A popular uprising broke out in Córdoba – al-Bayyasi was killed and his head dispatched as a trophy to Marrakesh.
 But Caliph al-Adil did not rejoice in this victory for long – he was assassinated in Marrakesh in October 1227, by the partisans of Yahya, who was promptly acclaimed as the new Almohad caliph Yahya "al-Mu'tasim".

 The Andalusian branch of the Almohads refused to accept this turn of events.
 Al-Adil's brother, then in Seville, proclaimed himself the new Almohad caliph Abd al-Ala Idris I 'al-Ma'mun'.
 He promptly purchased a truce from Ferdinand III in return for 300,000 maravedis, allowing him to organize and dispatch the greater part of the Almohad army in Spain across the straits in 1228 to confront Yahya.

 That same year, Portuguese and Leonese renewed their raids deep into Muslim territory, basically unchecked.
 Feeling the Almohads had failed to protect them, popular uprisings took place throughout al-Andalus.
 City after city deposed their hapless Almohad governors and installed local strongmen in their place.
 A Murcian strongman, Ibn Hud, who claimed descendance from the Banu Hud dynasty that had once ruled the old taifa of Saragossa, emerged as the central figure of these rebellions, systematically dislodging Almohad garrisons through central Spain.
 In October 1228, with Spain practically all lost, al-Ma'mun abandoned Seville, taking what little remained of the Almohad army with him to Morocco.
 Ibn Hud immediately dispatched emissaries to distant Baghdad to offer recognition to the Abbasid Caliph, albeit taking up for himself a quasi-caliphal title, 'al-Mutawwakil'.